 If you live at 601 W 110th St and your room feels cold or a radiator appears not to be working properly, please contact the 110th St Front Desk or dial 0 on your intercom (facilities concerns are handled by 110th St personnel).

-The following residence halls have individual room air-conditioners, available year-round:
+The following residence halls have individual windows air-conditioners (provided by the College):